Power law cosmology in modified theory with thermodynamics analysis: Acknowledgment

-Thus, after reviewing the obtained results of our model, we see that our model starts with a singularity that is point like, and behaves like a expanding accelerated dark energy model that is of the quintessence type now but tends to the to the $ \Lambda $CDM model at late times.
-0.2in \textbf{ Acknowledgements} The authors express their thanks to Prof. Sushant G. Ghosh, CTP, Jamia Millia Islamia, New Delhi, India for fruitful discussions and suggestions.
+The authors express their thanks to Prof. Sushant G. Ghosh, CTP, Jamia Millia Islamia, New Delhi, India for fruitful discussions and suggestions.
+0.2in \textbf{ Data Availability Statement} No Data is associated with the manuscript.